 We host events and run programs to encourage and inspire people to cycle more for their own personal health, for more connected neighbourhoods, for thriving small businesses and for a cleaner environment.

-We promote safe cycling through community presentations, lunch-and-learns, organized rides and through our Cycle Smart cycling classes for children, youth and adults run by Can-Bike certified instructors.
-Our classes, bike safety programs and Children’s Bike Safety Rodeos are run across the city and county.
+We promote safe cycling through community presentations, lunch-and-learns, organized rides and through our Cycle Smart cycling classes for children, youth and adults run by our Can-Bike certified instructors.
+Our classes, bike safety programs and Children’s Bike Safety Rodeos are run across the City of Windsor and Essex County municipalities.

-With no sustainable funding, we pay the bills through the support of our members, events, classes and our generous sponsors.
-Thus, we are primarily part-time and volunteer fuelled.
+Bike Windsor Essex has no sustainable funding.
+We pay the bills through the support of our members, events, classes and the generosity of our sponsors and we are fuelled through our amazing volunteers – our board members and shop assistants.

 Lori Newton – Executive Director